 Growing in Georgia – Success

-The Gainesville-Hall County Metropolitan Statistical Area (MSA) is among the top 50 fastest growing metros in the U.S. Total population is just under 200,000 with a daytime population in Gainesville, the county seat, exceeding 100,000 people.
+The Gainesville-Hall County Metropolitan Statistical Area (MSA) is among the top 50 fastest growing metros in the U.S. Total population is over 200,000 with a daytime population in Gainesville, the county seat, exceeding 100,000 people.

 Business and industry make long-term investments in Gainesville-Hall County because of its stability, skilled workforce, visionary leadership and quality of life.
-We are home to more than 300 manufacturing and processing concerns, and 49 locations of international companies representing 19 countries.
-From 2012 to 2017, 137 new and expanded industry locations generated nearly 6,300 new jobs, retained over 1,100 jobs and invested more than $1 billion in fixed capital.
+We are home to more than 300 manufacturing and processing concerns, and 48 locations of international companies representing 15 countries.
+Since 2015, over 100 new and expanded businesses have announced 5,500 jobs and $1.2 billion in capital investment.

 Live, Work, Play…All in a Day